ls1intum/Artemis/docs/user/exercises/modeling.rst

     :depth: 3

 .. note::
-   - Artemis uses an npm library called `Apollon`_ as its modeling editor.
+   - Artemis uses an npm package called `Apollon`_ as its modeling editor.
    - It has its standalone version which can be accessed via https://apollon.ase.in.tum.de/.
    - The standalone version is free to use without the necessity of creating an account.
    - It offers additional features, including but not limited to, sharing and exporting the diagram.